 Cannon, MGM… and back to ABC

-In 1986 the Cinema changed its name to The Cannon and again in 1993 to The MGM but in December 1998 it was re-named The ABC and closed again.
+In 1986 the Cinema changed its name to The Cannon.
+Then another name change followed in 1993 to The MGM.
+But in December 1998 it was re-named The ABC – and then closed again.

-Four years later two local business partners decided to convert the building at the cost of £4 million into a nightclub and called it “The Syndicate” which opened in December 2002.
+Four years later, two local business partners decided to convert the building into a nightclub.
+Having spent £4 million on the transformation, they called it “The Syndicate” and opened in December 2002.

 The end of the road

-The Empire Theatre had gone through many names with many faces but always with one heart and that was the heart of a theatre of entertainment and wonder for all the family.
+The Empire Theatre, ABC Theatre/Syndicate Nightclub had gone through many names with many faces.
+But it always had one heart and that was the heart of a theatre of entertainment and wonder for all the family.

-In December 2012 word got out that the building was under threat of being demolished by Blackpool Council, which sparked a campaign to save it from demolition.
+In December 2012, word was that it was threatened with demolition.
+That sparked a campaign to save it from flattening.

 However, it wasn’t to be.
-Most of the features of architectural significance had been removed over the years.
-The ones that were left had been neglected beyond the point at which they could be saved.
+The majority of the features with any architectural significance had been removed over the years.
+The ones left behind had been neglected beyond the point at which they could be saved.

 It was demolished in 2015.
-Many thanks again to Visit Fylde Coast team member Juliette Gregcon for these photos of the demolition.
+Many thanks again to Visit Fylde Coast contributor Juliette Gregson for these photos of the demolition.

-The land is currently being used as a car park, prior to any plans for its re-development.
+The land is now being used as a car park, prior to any plans for its re-development.

 Just email jane@theRabbitPatch.co.uk